enonic/app-simple-idprovider/README.md

 ## Building and deploying

 Build this application from the command line.
-Go to the root of the project with the enonic cli:
+Go to the root of the project with the Enonic CLI:

     enonic project build

-To deploy the app with the enonic cli:
+To deploy the app with the Enonic CLI:

     enonic project deploy